 Of course, if you have a severe allergic reaction to nuts, including an anaphylactic shock, your number one priority should be getting the appropriate medical treatment.
 Everything else can wait.
 If you suspect you or someone else is experiencing an anaphylactic shock, make sure that you call an ambulance immediately by dialling 999, telling the operator that you or your friend may be suffering from anaphylaxis.

 If you experience more mild allergic reaction symptoms or have sought and been treated for the nut allergy symptoms of your severe nut allergy, there are things that you can do to collect evidence to support your nut allergy claim in the future.
-We have suggested how to collect evidence below:
+We have suggested how to collect evidence for your nut allergic reaction claims below:

 - Once you are well, write a list of everything you can remember eating in the last 48 hours.